adetunjii/ohlc/README.md

 > }

 `/api/v1/price-data/upload-price-list`
-Takes a csv file with a maximum file size of 5TB in the format UNIX,SYMBOL,OPEN,HIGH,LOW,CLOSE
+Takes a csv file with a maximum file size of 5TB in the format UNIX,SYMBOL,OPEN,HIGH,LOW,CLOSE.

+For performance, as soon as the file chunks are being sent to the server, they're read and split into batches which are picked up by worker goroutines.
+These worker goroutines are in charge of bulk inserting each batch of data into the database.
+This is a much faster approach than having the whole file uploaded to the server before processing starts.

 **RUNNING THE PROJECT**